Port of Melbourne: History

 In Melbourne's early days, large ships were unable to navigate the Yarra River, so cargo destined for Melbourne had to be unloaded at either Hobsons Bay (now Williamstown) or Sandridge (now Port Melbourne) and transferred either by rail or by cargo lighter to warehouses which were concentrated around King Street.
 This was an expensive and inefficient process.

-In 1877, Victoria's government resolved to make the Yarra more navigable and engaged English engineer John Coode to devise a solution.
+In 1877, the government of the Colony of Victoria resolved to make the Yarra more navigable and engaged British civil engineer Sir John Coode to devise a solution.
 His solution was to change the course of the river by cutting a canal south of the original course of the river.
 This shortened it by a mile and made it much wider.
 It also created Coode Island, a name still used today although the northern course of the river has long since disappeared.

 With these works, ships were now able to sail as far up the river as Queensbridge where a turning basin was constructed.

 Coode also oversaw the construction of Victoria Dock in swampland to the west of the city.
 This opened in 1889.

 Over time the docks moved progressively downstream as ships became larger and road bridges were built across the Yarra.
 The construction of the Spencer Street Bridge in 1928 and the Charles Grimes Bridge in 1975 each closed access to docks to the east.
 The barque Polly Woodside lying in the old Duke and Orr drydock, the warehouses of South Wharf and the Mission to Seafarers building are now the only reminders of the maritime history of this area.